 Canadians vote in pandemic election that could cost Trudeau

-Canadians began voting Monday in an election that that threatens to knock Justin Trudeau from power.
+Canadians began voting Monday in a pandemic election that that threatens to knock Justin Trudeau from power.

 Polls indicate Trudeau’s Liberal Party is in a tight race with the rival Conservatives: It will likely win the most seats in Parliament, but still fail to get a majority, forcing it to rely on an opposition party to pass legislation.